 - Parmesan cheese-grate 1-2 tablespoons fresh Parmesan cheese on the asparagus after roasting.

 - Bacon-Fry 1-2 strips of bacon and crumble it on top of the roasted asparagus.

-Store leftover roasted asparagus in a covered container for up to 3 days.
+Refrigerated: Store leftover roasted asparagus in an airtight container for up to 3 days.

 How to use leftover roasted asparagus

 - Reheat asparagus in the oven, on the stove in a skillet or microwave.